arzion/ProcessingOperation/README.md

         // Create instance of operation based on operation key }
 }
 // 2.
-Configure ProcessingManagers to use this factory ProcessingManagersConfiguration.SetOperationFactory(new OperationFactory());
+Configure processing managers to use this factory ProcessingManagersConfiguration.SetOperationFactory(new OperationFactory());
 ```
 Or you can simplify factory creation with just providing the Func delegate how to create the operations